Mark G. Alexandrow, PhD – Associate Member

-Dr. Morse’s research projects are focused on the identification and validation of cell-surface markers for cancer, discovery of ligands or antibodies specific for binding validated markers, and the development of targeted molecular imaging agents for the cancer detection and targeted therapeutics for the treatment.
+Our research projects are focused on the identification and validation of cell-surface markers for cancer, discovery of ligands or antibodies specific for binding validated markers, and the development of cancer targeted conjugates for imaging and therapy.
 Recent work has focused on the development of fluorescence molecular imaging agents for intraoperative guidance during fluorescence-guided surgery and the development of targeted alpha-particle emitting radiopharmaceuticals for therapy.
-The ultimate goal of this work is to translate novel conjugates into the clinic for use in cancer diagnosis and staging, intraoperative margin detection and the targeted delivery of therapy.
+The ultimate goal is to translate novel cancer-targeted conjugates into the clinic for use in cancer diagnosis and staging, intraoperative margin detection and the targeted delivery of therapy.

 Eric Padron, MD - Associate Member